LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 When you need to analyze the responses to a survey you have attached to a course or classes, you can export the responses to a CSV file for analysis in Excel or other programs.

-To export responses,
+There are 2 locations to export responses:
 1. Navigate to the **Survey Profile** page.
 1. In the quick links bar, click **Export Survey Responses** or **Export Anonymous Survey Responses**.
-Note: The anonymous export will not contain any information identifying the respondent.
+Note: The anonymous export will not contain any information identifying the respondent.  -OR-
+1. Navigate to the **Response Summary** page for the survey.
+1. Click **Search**.
+The Export link will appear next to Search.
+1. Click **Export**.
 1. Save the file where needed.

 You can open this file in any program that reads a .csv file format and then analyze or format the results as needed in that program.
 The file for a student survey will contain the following items: